elgrons/GratShiftSaveApi.Solution/README.md

 ```
 7. Replace the informoration within the curly brackets with your Firebase service account private key.
 To generate that key you will need to:

-    *NOTE* If you are not planning on using this Web Api with the corresponding React.js front end (or creating a separate front end of your own) the following steps are not required.
+    *NOTE* If you are not planning on using this Web Api with the corresponding React.js front-end the following instructions within Step 7 are not required and you may skip ahead to Step 8.

   * Set up a [Firebase account](https://firebase.google.com/)
   * Click on "Get Started", then "+ Add Project" to create a Firebase project that will hold the Firestore database and corresponding app.
   * In the middle of the homepage we'll see the message "Get started by adding Firebase to your app".
 This area gives us options to configure our Firebase to connect to a web app, an Android app, or an iOS app.
-The <strong></><strong> icon inside the circle represents web apps.
+The <strong></></strong> icon inside the circle represents web apps.
   * Set up a Firestore database by clicking on the "Build" tab in the left-hand menu, and then select Firestore Database.
   * Click on the create database button and do the following:
     - Start in Test Mode and click through